mmul-it/training/Mastering-Bash/Bash-Expansions.md

 1. Create a file `default_answer.sh` Adding a variable in the script and named `ANSWER`.
 Give it the value of the first positional parameter `$1`.
-2. MAke the script print: `The answer to life, the universe and everything is 42` The value `42` must be written as a default value if no positional parameter is passed during script execution.
+2. Make the script print: `The answer to life, the universe and everything is 42`.
+The value `42` must be written as a default value if no positional parameter is passed during script execution.
 3. Using substring removal, print the name of the script you are running.
 4. Execute the script and pass a parameter, check the output.
 Execute the script again without passing a parameter, check the difference in the output.